-Suri Cruise Desperate To See Tom Cruise: Katie Holmes’ Daughter Begins To Wonder Why He Won’t See Her [Rumor]
+Suri Cruise Is Not Desperate To See Tom Cruise [Debunked]

-Suri Cruise, the 11-year-old daughter of Tom Cruise and Katie Holmes, is reportedly desperate to receive some love and affection from her father, whom she has not seen for many years.
+Rumors are circulating that Suri Cruise, the 11-year-old daughter of Tom Cruise and Katie Holmes, is desperate to receive some love and affection from her father, whom she has not seen for many years.
 Suri is said to be at an age where she is beginning to wonder where her father has gone to and why he has not spent time being with her or talking to her.

-The effects of Katie Holmes and Tom Cruise’s divorce and the latter’s affiliation with the Church of Scientology seem to be becoming more apparent on the former couple’s daughter, Suri Cruise.
+The erroneous rumors say the effects of Katie Holmes and Tom Cruise’s divorce and the latter’s affiliation with the Church of Scientology seem to be becoming more apparent on the former couple’s daughter, Suri Cruise.
 In a recent report from OK!
 Magazine, a source claims that Suri wishes nothing but to see and be with the 55-year-old actor.

 Suri is allegedly beginning to wonder why the Top Gun actor has not made any efforts to see her or talk to her after Tom’s divorce from Katie in 2012.
 The insider further claims that Suri has attempted to make a connection with Tom, but her efforts were futile.